jakob1379/name-ranking/README.md

 - Find names similar to a reference name

 ### 🌍 Origin Classification
+- **Optional classification** - runs only when explicitly requested
+- **Incremental processing** - classify 100 names at a time or all at once
 - Automatic nationality prediction using `name2nat`
 - Mapping to geographic regions (Nordic, European, Asian, etc.)
 - Confidence scoring for predictions
 - Batch processing for unclassified names
+- **Progress tracking** - shows classification percentage in UI

 ### ⚙️ Filtering & Management
 - Gender filtering (Male, Female, Unisex, All)